Back to Your Essentials

 Do Less, Better

-Do less.
-We’ve all heard this (and maybe even tried).
-To some, this feels minimizing, while to others, it’s freeing.
-Still, HOW can we do less without sacrificing our own personal standard of excellence and quality?
+How can we do less without sacrificing our own personal standard of excellence and quality?

-Rather than cutting things out, one way to do less is to keep track of the things you intentionally already have chosen NOT to do because they aren’t essential and won’t serve you.
 Greg McKeown shares “only once you give yourself the permission to stop trying to do it all, to stop saying yes to everyone, can you make your highest contribution towards the things that really matter.”

 Starting today, make a list of the commitments you say “no” to or items you choose not to purchase for the next 30 days.
 Then at the end of each week, review this list and consider how much more time, money, and life satisfaction you have as a result of these thoughtful decisions to do less better.